-You may want to plan ahead in case you need a caesarean section (c-section) or if you know you’ll be having one.
+You may want to plan ahead in case you need a c-section or if you know you’ll be having one.
 Thinking about what you’d like to happen during and after the birth can help to make things easier later on.

 Your c-section birth plan

 You can use your birth plan to write down anything that is important to you about your pregnancy and the birth.
 Your healthcare team will try to meet your wishes where possible.
-You may want to talk to your midwife about:
+Your midwife can help you think about what you would like, for example:

 - who you would like to have with you at the birth

-- taking music to be played in the theatre
+- taking music to play during the birth

-- taking a camera – ask your midwife if you can take pictures in the theatre
+- taking a camera – ask your midwife if you can take pictures in the operating theatre

-- asking for the screen to be lowered so you can see your baby being born – if you don’t want to have a screen at all, speak to your doctor to find out if this will be possible
+- asking for the screen to be lowered so you can see your baby being born – if you don’t want to have a screen, speak to your doctor to find out if this will be possible

 - asking for silence during the birth so that your voice is the first your baby hears